Providing small businesses with access to critical capital.

 It can be difficult for small businesses to secure financing in this post-recession economy.
 To improve access to funds so businesses can grow and add new jobs, the federal government passed the Small Business Jobs Act in 2010.
 This initiative allows states to create new programs that are geared specifically to the needs of small businesses.

-In Washington, the Department of Commerce has worked with private financial institutions to create three new programs whose $19.7 million in funds will deliver $300 million in new capital to Washington State small businesses by 2016.
+In Washington, the Department of Commerce has worked with private financial institutions to create four new programs whose $19.7 million in funds will deliver $300 million in new capital to Washington State small businesses by 2016.

 Capital Access Program

-If you’re a small business that has had problems getting financing, the Capital Access Program can help.
+If you're a small business that has had difficulty obtaining financing, the Capital Access Program may help.
 CAP targets small businesses that need $5,000 up to $1 million.
 Participating lenders are encouraged to make loans to small businesses that fall just short of conventional business loan requirements.
 As an incentive, the program offers lenders additional funding to offset any potential losses from loan defaults.

 See our FAQ for answers to the most commonly asked questions about the Capital Access Program.

 Need more information or want to apply for an SBCI loan?
-Visit their site.
+Visit their site for information and application.